rogergranada/MiscDoc/source/server/nvidia-install.rst

     +-----------------------------------------------------------------------------+

 After installing CUDA, we have to install CuDNN library.
 To do so, we first download the lastest version from `CuDNN page <https://developer.nvidia.com/cudnn>`_.
-Having downloaded the `` file, we extract it and copy files to CUDA folder, as:
+Select the `cuDNN Library for Linux` link to download the `tgz` file.
+Having downloaded the `cudnn-<version>-linux-x64-<version>.tgz` file, we extract it and copy files to CUDA folder, as:

 .. code-block:: bash